 Why The Einhorn Family Foundation funds research in Uganda

-The Einhorn Family Foundation has donated an additional SEK 300,000 to MANeSCALE (Maternal and Newborn Scale Up), a research project that aims to reduce mortality amongst newborn babies and mothers by training midwives and supplying materials and medicines.
+The Einhorn Family Foundation has in 2017 donated an additional SEK 300,000 to MANeSCALE (Maternal and Newborn Scale Up), a research project that aims to reduce mortality amongst newborn babies and mothers by training midwives and supplying materials and medicines.

 The Einhorn Family Foundation is engaged in numerous global health projects and has donated a total of SEK 3.5 million to MANeSCALE and MiniMax, which is jointly run by Uganda’s Makerere University and Karolinska Institutet.